-Like in Walkowiaks work Island (2016, where nal determination or conclusive understanding of what the form in itself is or what it stands for is never resolved, in Ocean the form is a given reality beyond any applied meaning.
+Like in Walkowiaks work Island (2016), where final determination or conclusive understanding of what the form in itself is or what it stands for is never resolved, in Ocean the form is a given reality beyond any applied meaning.
 The white square creates an atmosphere of conscious presence, opening up space and time.

-Ocean is the second and concluding part of diptypich formed with Island.
-Both lms are complementary and at the same time opposing parts, since there is no existence in Asian philosophy without its exact opposite: The day determines the night, as well as the emergence, the passing away of all things.
+Ocean is the second and concluding part of diptich formed with Island.
+Both films are complementary and at the same time opposing parts, since there is no existence in Asian philosophy without its exact opposite: The day determines the night, as well as the emergence, the passing away of all things.